binfox/Silverchain-ObjectPascal/README.md

 # Silverchain ObjectPascal: Fluent API generator for Java and ObjectPascal

-The original ist Silverchain by ...
+The original ist Silverchain by Tomoki Nakamaru
 Link: https://github.com/tomokinakamaru/silverchain

 ## What is Silverchain for?